-Next, fuel up at the Green Moustache which is a locally owned café offering 100% organic, plant based, gluten free meals that are insanely delicious.
+If you’re in Function Junction, you have a couple options.
+Grab a coffee at Camp Lifestyle and enjoy your cuppa next to the fire and waterfall outside on their patio in one of the comfy Adirondack chairs.
+Or head over to the Green Moustache which is a locally owned café offering 100% organic, plant based, gluten free meals that are insanely delicious.
 My fave breakfast item is the Smoothie Bowl but if you’re there for lunch, the Veggie Chilli is my go-to.
 Or the Pad Thai.
 Honestly, you can’t go wrong with anything on the menu.
 Also, highly recommend you get some yummy raw, vegan treats, like the Bliss Balls, to go.

-After your hike, treat yo’ self at the original Pure Bread located back in Function Junction.
-They have an abundance of the most delicious baked goods.
-And it’s not a typical bakery; think more like what your grandma used to make – squares, tarts, cake, shortbread, cookies – but then there’s magical fairy dust added so they’re absolutely perfect.
-Sound too good to be true?
-Just trust me when I say you cannot come to Whistler and not go to Pure Bread.
+After hiking Train Wreck, treat yourself at the original Pure Bread.
+They have an abundance of the delicious home-style baked goods.
+Trust me when I say you cannot come to Whistler and not go to Pure Bread.
 You’ll thank me later.
 (There’s also a Pure Bread location in the main village near Olympic Plaza should you want to visit a more central location.)

 If you really want to do it up like a Whistler local then you need to go to Sushi Village for dinner.
 The sushi is pretty epic but so are the strawberry sake margaritas.
 Consider yourself warned.
 Also, it tends to get a bit rowdy here so go earlier if that’s not your scene.

-There’s some great hidden gems if you’re looking for great Sunday morning breakfast spots in the Whistler Upper Village at the base of Blackcomb Mountain.
-Try the Wildflower Restaurant at Fairmont Chateau Whistler or head over to their Clubhouse at the golf course for delicious breakfast with a view (try the Salmon Bowl, it’s amazing!) or for something unique, visit the Thunderbird Cafe at the Squamish Lil’wat Cultural Centre.
+If you’re looking for great Sunday morning breakfast spots, try the Wildflower Restaurant at Fairmont Chateau Whistler or head over to their Clubhouse at the golf course for delicious breakfast with a view.
+For something unique in the upper village, visit the Thunderbird Cafe at the Squamish Lil’wat Cultural Centre.

 Phew!
 Ok, I think I’ve covered most of my favourite places in Whistler.
 I could seriously go on and on I love this place so much but that’s why I live here after all.
-Have I missed any spots that you’d recommend?
+Have I missed any spots that you’d recommend in add to my Whistler Travel Guide?
 Drop me a line and let me know, or send me a note if you’ve visited any of these places and tell me what you thought!